 A cooking class is always a good idea when visiting a new country, but it’s even better when the food is this delicious.
 There are a ton of great options, but you can’t go wrong with Periuk Bali Cooking Class.
 You start the class off with a lesson in the rice fields, followed by a coconut oil making tutorial.
 Next it’s time cook, and you’ll be cooking quite the feast.
 There is both a vegetarian and non-vegetarian menu available.
 The four and half hour course costs $25 USD per person and you’ll have to roll yourself out after all of the food.
 The fried tempe was the highlight for me, and I am still trying to recreate it to perfection back home in NYC.

 Touristy?
 Sure!
-But I couldn’t not include it in my Ubud travel itinerary.
-Strolling the Monkey Forest is definitely an experience.
+But I couldn’t not include on my list of things to do in Ubud.
+Strolling through the sacred Monkey Forest is definitely an experience.
 Although I’ll be the first to admit that monkeys terrifying me (flashback to getting attacked by a monkey in India in 2013), the babies really are adorable.
 Make sure to lock up your valuables, because yes they really can open your bag, and yes they really will steal all of your stuff.
-Photos by @boyanoo
+Photos by @boyanoo.

 Get your Zen on with a Yoga Class